rcalixte/wayland-book/src/wayland-display.md

 Up to this point, we've left a crucial detail out of our explanation of how the Wayland protocol manages joint ownership over objects between the client and
 server: how those objects are created in the first place.
-The Wayland display, or `wl_display`, is a singleton which implicitly exists on every Wayland connection with ID 0.
+The Wayland display, or `wl_display`, implicitly exists on every Wayland connection.
 It has the following interface:

 ```xml
 <interface name="wl_display" version="1">